bmeviauac01/softwarelab1/docs/GitHub.md

 1. Wait for the repository creation to finish.
 You will get the repository URL here.

     !!! note "Note"
         The repository will be private.
-No one but you and the instructor will see it.
+No one but you and the instructors will see it.

     ![Repository created](images/github/github-repository-create-success.png)